knotbin/memento-web/data/blog/2024/01/how-i-built-memento.md

 ---
-title: "How and why I built Memento, an app for your mental inbox"
+title: "How and why I built Memento, my mental inbox"
-headline: "How and why I built Memento, an app for your mental inbox"
+headline: "Why I built Memento, my mental inbox"
 subhead: Memento started as simply a widget to surface links, but in the process of creating it, it expanded to an app for recording and revisiting all the small ideas and thoughts you have.
 description: Memento started as simply a widget to surface links, but in the process of creating it, it expanded to an app for recording and revisiting all the small ideas and thoughts you have.
 date: 2024-07-28